keshav22bansal/BAKSA_IITK/README.md

 The instructions to run our code are given below :

-### Installing
+### Getting Started

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get the code running

 Clone the repo